Toyota Highlander: First generation (XU20; 2000)

 The Kluger was introduced to Australia in October 2003.
 It was available in three guises: CV, CVX, and Grande.
 A limited edition CV Sport model was also released in 2006.
 There was no hybrid model available in Australia.
 The only engine offered was the 3.3-liter 3MZ-FE V6.
 Typical fuel economy using the Australian standard testing regime is 12.3 L/100 km.

 2001 update

-For the 2001 model year and onwards, The Japanese and Australian Kluger was released with a center console integrated with the dashboard, while the North American Highlander initially lacked this integrated center console.
+For the 2001 model year, the Japanese and Australian Kluger was released with a center console integrated with the dashboard, while the North American Highlander initially lacked this integrated center console.
+This meant that the cup holders before 2002/2003/2004 were integrated to the seats.
 The integrated center console was introduced in all US Highlanders and in Canadian Limited Highlanders in late 2001, for the 2002 model year, and in all Canadian Highlanders in late 2003, for the 2004 model year.
 However, for early Highlanders without the integrated center console, a smaller non-integrated stand-alone center console was available as an option, either factory or dealer installed.